terraform-ibm-modules/terraform-ibm-powervs-sap/modules/pi-sap-system-type1/README.md

 The Power Virtual Server for SAP module automates the following tasks:

-- Creates a new private subnet for SAP communication for entire landscape and attaches it to cloud connections(in Non PER DC).
+- Creates a new private subnet for SAP communication for the entire landscape and attaches it to cloud connections (in Non-PER DC).
-- Creates and configures one PowerVS instance for SAP HANA that is based on best practices.
+- Creates and configures one PowerVS instance for SAP HANA based on best practices.
-- Creates and configures multiple PowerVS instances for SAP NetWeaver that are based on best practices.
+- Creates and configures multiple PowerVS instances for SAP NetWeaver based on best practices.
-- Creates and configures one optional PowerVS instance(sharefs) that can be used for sharing SAP files between other system instances.
+- Creates and configures one optional PowerVS instance (sharefs) that can be used for sharing SAP files between other system instances.
-- Connects all created PowerVS instances to a proxy server that is specified by IP address or hostname.
+- Connects all created PowerVS instances to a proxy server specified by IP address or hostname.
-- Optionally connects all created PowerVS instances to an NTP server and DNS forwarder that are specified by IP address or hostname.
+- Optionally connects all created PowerVS instances to an NTP server and DNS forwarder specified by IP address or hostname.
 - Optionally configures a shared NFS directory on all created PowerVS instances.
-- Post instance provisioning, ansible galaxy collection roles from [IBM](https://galaxy.ansible.com/ui/repo/published/ibm/power_linux_sap/): `power_linux_sap` are executed.
+- Post-instance provisioning, Ansible Galaxy collection roles from [IBM](https://galaxy.ansible.com/ui/repo/published/ibm/power_linux_sap/) are executed: `power_linux_sap`.
-- Tested with RHEL8.4, RHEL 8.6, SLES15-SP4 and SLES15-SP6 images.
+- Tested with RHEL8.4, RHEL 8.6, SLES15-SP4, and SLES15-SP6 images.

 ## Notes:
 - **Does not install any SAP softwares or solutions.**